In the event of a major emergency, we can help in a number of ways:

 Employers have a responsibility for the safety and security of their staff.
 All businesses should have arrangements in place to deal with the impact of a major incident or disaster.

-Belfast Resilience and its members also run regular business continuity events for local businesses.
+Belfast Resilience and its members run regular business continuity events for local businesses.

-If you would like to request a copy of our template site specific plan, or attend our next event, please email firstname.lastname@example.org.
+If you would like to attend our next event, please email firstname.lastname@example.org.

 All schools have plans to cope with local emergencies such as fire and flood.
 Make sure you find out in advance what your school’s emergency arrangements are.
 It is also useful to plan who you will ask to collect your children from school if you are unable to do so in an emergency.